Guide to Kayaking the Finger Lakes

 You can kayak on Seneca Lake by renting a kayak on the north end of the Lake in Waterloo or on the south end in Watkins Glen.
 Summit to Stream Adventures in Watkins Glen offers guided tours of Seneca Lake throughout the day.

-Municipal Marina & Campgrounds in the village of Montour Falls has a beautiful Seneca Lake kayak launch.
+Municipal Marina & Campgrounds in the village of Montour Falls has a beautiful Seneca Lake EZ Launch® Residential.
 You can rent a kayak at Geiger’s Marine Services and explore the natural beauty of this area.

 You can swim in Seneca Lake at Smith Memorial Park, only 9 miles north of Watkins Glen.
 Smith Memorial Park offers picnicking, camping facilities and showers, as well as other recreational activities along the Finger Lake.
 They have access to more than 2,000 feet of lake frontage.